swipestudio/BeaconReceiver/README.md

 * Install each app on its own iOS device

+* Start the sender app and toggle the activate switch.
+Keep the other device (the receiver) at a reasonable distance from the sender device, or you'll see the welcome screen immediatly

 * Have fun with beacons

 You can also uncomment the UILabel _meterLabel in the SBRViewController, which will then display the approximate distance to the beacon.
 The label is not shown by default.